stephenfrench9/pytest/README.md

 More concretely, the scope argument of the fixture decorator determines 'fixture sharing', while the placement in the text file (how indented it is), defines availability.

-# conftestpy sharing fixtures across multiple files
+# conftest.py sharing fixtures across multiple files

 This is the code-along for the
 [conftest.py: sharing fixtures across files (modules)](https://docs.pytest.org/en/6.2.x/fixture.html#conftest-py-sharing-fixtures-across-multiple-files)